chrisdeaner/chrisdeaner.github.io/_posts/news/2024-04-03-borrowed-time-video.md

 The video was shot in near total darkness on a Pixel 7 Pro using the astrophotography mode.
-We discovered this mode while shooting photos on the beach in Montauk in the early hours (3am) the late of Chris' birthday.
-The look of the resulting loops were quick unique, and so we set up to make an entire video comprised of these shots.
+We discovered this mode while shooting photos on the beach in Montauk in the early hours (3am) of Chris' birthday.
+The look of the resulting loops were quite unique, and so we set out to make an entire video comprised of these shots.
 It took quite a while though, as each second of video took nearly 4 mins to shoot.

 Check out the video below: